 About the Artist

-Christopher Madden was born in Durham in 1952.
+Christopher Madden was born in Durham in the north of England in 1952.

 After working as a cartoonist for most of his professional life he is now concentrating on his work in other artistic fields.

 He splits his time between London and Cornwall.